electric-eloquence/fepper-drupal/README.md

 * Start editing files in `patternlab-node/source`.
 Changes should automatically appear in the browser.
   * If changes do not appear immediately, it may be necessary to install a [LiveReload browser extension](http://livereload.com/extensions/).
 * To halt Fepper, go to the command line where Fepper is running and press Ctrl+c.
+* To install the included Drupal instance, restore the MySQL dump `fepper-drupal-mysqldump.sql`.
+* Update the `$databases` settings in `backend/drupal/sites/default/settings.php` to reflect your own database settings.

 ###<a id="upgrading"></a>Upgrading###
 Upgrading Fepper _should_ be as simple as dropping the new package over old.